carbonanik/text_wallpaper/README.md

 - Make your todos look good while they guilt you into productivity

 📝 **Simple Task Management**
-- Add tasks with one tap
+- Add sticky notes with one tap
 - Check them off as you complete them
 - Clear all tasks when you need a fresh start